 On the other hand, the 5GHz band can process a lot more information and is less clogged.
 This makes the 5GHz band a much faster network to operate on.
 Unlike 2.4GHz, physical obstacles do affect this connection much more.
 The 5GHz band operates best when there's a "line-of-sight" between the router and a device.

 Your device must be close to the router (within range) and support 5GHz connectivity to detect and connect to that band.
 Many newer (from 2013 forward) laptops, smartphones, tablets and smart TVs have built-in 5GHz support.
 It's always best to check with the manufacturer's website or user guide to confirm the device's available connection options.

-You should connect to the 5 GHz band if you are within line-of-sight of your wireless router or if the signal strength (number of bars) is equal or better than your 2.4 GHz network.
-Many devices will connect to the first network it encounters instead of picking the one with better performance so you will need to manually select it from your device settings to get the best experience.
+You should connect to the 5 GHz band when you're within line of sight of your wireless router or if the signal strength (number of bars) is equal to or better than your 2.4 GHz network.
+Most devices will connect to the first network it encounters instead of picking the one with better performance, so you will need to manually select it from your device settings to get the best experience.

-This typically occurs when the Wi-Fi signal strength between the router and your client device is marginal causing the connection to be unstable and inconsistent.
-The best way to alleviate this issue is to move closer to the router or add more broadcasting points into your home network to improve the overall wireless distribution.
+This usually happens when the signal strength to the router is weak or something is interfering.
+The best way to solve for this is to move closer to the router or add Wi-Fi extenders into your home network to improve the overall wireless range.